PandersPanda/mol3022_project/README.md

 ## About the application:

 The application takes in a protein sequence of a length up to 128 amino acids and predicts the secundary structure of the protein.
-The application uses a Neural Network (machine learning) to make perdictions.
+The application uses a Neural Network (machine learning) to make predictions.
 There are two parts to the application: [frontend](#frontend) and [backend](#backend).
 The backend was written in Python, and consists of a trained model and a simple web framework (Flask).
 The frontend was written using React (TypeScript), and is used to as a "communicator" between the user and the prediction model by providing a simple user-friendly user interface.

 ## About the dataset

 The dataset we use to train the model was downloaded from [kaggle](https://www.kaggle.com/datasets/alfrandom/protein-secondary-structure).
+The dataset contains more than 300 000 rows of cleaned data, but we will only use the rows where the length of the sequence is less than 128 and has standard amino acids.
+The columns we are using for training the model are the sequences and their respectictive secoundary sequence. (seq and sst3).

 ---------